eggheads/eggdrop/doc/sphinx_source/using/tcl-commands.rst

 pbkdf2 [-bin] <pass> <salt> <rounds> <digest>
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  Returns: derived key from a password using a salt and iteration count as specified in RFC 2898 as a hexadecimal string.
-You may request the result as binary data by giving -bin.
+  Returns: a derived key from the provided "pass" string using "salt" and "rounds" count as specified in RFC 2898 as a hexadecimal string.
+Using the optional -bin flag will return the result as binary data.

   Module: pbkdf2